Jason017/Undefeatable-AI-Tic-Tac-Toe/README.md

 A preliminary python program playing Tic Tac Toe with the computer taking random moves.

 # Tic Tac Toe 1.1
-Making some slight changes to simplify the function and makes it easier to read.
+Commited some slight changes to simplify the function and made it easier to read.

 ```Python
 board = {